ABOUT

 Spero, which means “I hope” from the Latin proverb “while I breathe, I hope”, truly reflects the hope, help, and healing we provide to individuals and families throughout Southern Illinois.
 We have a proud and strong tradition and affiliation with the United Methodist Church that we cherish and honor.
 Although we spent the majority of our one hundred plus year history exclusively as a children’s home we also have grown to offer other valuable services throughout the Southern Illinois region.

-Spero is proud to be affiliated with the United Methodist Association and accredited by Eagle Accreditation.
+Spero is proud to be affiliated with the Methodist Ministries Network and Eagle Accreditation.

 OUR MISSION